-The red-blazed trail now begins a steady descent, with Round Mountain (which you climbed earlier in the hike) visible through the trees on the left.
+The red-blazed trail now begins a steady descent, with Round Hill (which you climbed earlier in the hike) visible through the trees on the left.
 On the way down, you’ll cross a number of stone walls and follow old woods roads for part of the way.
 At the base of the descent, you’ll cross a stream on a wooden footbridge and reach the end of the East Mountain Loop.
 Proceed ahead (southwest) on the white-blazed School Mountain Road, which immediately recrosses the stream on another wooden footbridge.

 Follow School Mountain Road through a pleasant valley for about a quarter mile, paralleling a stone wall and a wide stream.
-After crossing a steel-plate bridge over a tributary stream, you’ll reach a junction where the yellow-blazed Hubbard Loop Trail begins on the right.
+After crossing a wooden bridge over a tributary stream, you’ll reach a junction where the yellow-blazed Hubbard Loop Trail begins on the right.
 Bear right and continue on the Hubbard Loop Trail, which climbs gradually on a woods road bordered on the left by a stone wall, passing abandoned farm settlements along the way.

 Just beyond the crest of the rise, the trail bears left, leaving the woods road, then rejoins the road just ahead.
 The road is now bordered by stone walls on both sides.
 Soon, you’ll pass an interesting stone structure on the right.